CCSF-Coders/ccsf_coders_website/README.md

 Thanks, and find out more, to this StackOverflow post: http://stackoverflow.com/a/4302028/3494646

-Testing
+Testing & Continuous Integration
 ===============

+Automated testing with Travis CI is here!
+You can [view our build history by clicking here.](https://travis-ci.org/CCSF-Coders/ccsf_coders_website)

+###How does Travis CI work?
+When a push or pull request is made to this repo, Travis CI will know.
+Travis CI will then spin up a virtual machine on their servers, run our tests and report back how it went.

+###Manually run the tests
-Unit tests are currently availiable for the main page.
-The tests use Selenium's python bindings, so one would need to `pip install selenium`, preferably in a virtualenv, before running the tests.
+Please note that the current tests use Selenium's python bindings, so one would need to `pip install selenium` preferably in a virtualenv, before running the tests.

 To run the tests, `cd` into the tests/ directory and run

-    python basictests.py
+    python basictests.py -v

 Developer Notes
 ===============

+###Conventions
 Some boilerplate notes: project wide, let's use the same tabbing convention

 * Tab size: 2